(*) Considering the battering

 Useless Trivia: Poet ee cummings was a WWI ambulance driver.

-"Pearl" Janis Joplin; ABC radio Test cricket.
+My Soundtrack: "Pearl" Janis Joplin; ABC radio Test cricket.

 Footwear: butt naked.